 - Survival swimming with children and youths.
 The Panje Project through the Ministry of Education and Vocational Training – Director of Sports, are working together to teach survival swimming to children from public schools and madrasa.

 - Survival swimming with other organization in Zanzibar.
 The Panje Project is working closely with Zanzibar Scout Association and Red Cross in Zanzibar to deliver the survival swimming lessons so as to enlarge the outreach of the program.

-- We have training more than 7,000 children on survival swimming with 49% female and 51% male also we have trained more than 350 adult mostly female seaweed farmers.
+- We have training more than 10,000 children on survival swimming with 49% female and 51% male also we have trained more than 350 adult mostly female seaweed farmers.